theobald-software/theobald-software.github.io/content/_en/xtract-is/table-join.md

 The componente provides additional features as the definition of aggregate functions, where and having conditions.

-It is required to install a [custom funktion module](https://kb.theobald-software.com/sap/installation-of-the-function-module-z_xtract_is_table_join) on the SAP server to be able to use this component.
+It is required to install a [custom function module](https://kb.theobald-software.com/sap/installation-of-the-function-module-z_xtract_is_table_join) on the SAP server to be able to use this component.

 <div class="alert alert-info">
   <i class="fas fa-info-circle"></i>